Quantum Framework for Simulating Linear PDEs with Robin Boundary Conditions

 The matrix is nearly pentadiagonal but changes structure in the final rows due to the imposed boundary conditions. \end{example}

-Next, we recast the system into a homogeneous form \cite{jin2024schr}:
+Next, the system is recast into a homogeneous form following the approach in Ref.~\cite{jin2024schr}::

-To transform this system into a Hamiltonian simulation problem, we seek a corresponding Hamiltonian $H$ derived from $S$.
+To transform this system into a Hamiltonian simulation problem, a corresponding Hamiltonian $H$ is derived from the matrix $S$.
 This is achieved via the method of Schr\"odingerisation~\cite{PRL2024, PRA2023,analog,cao2023quantum,PRS2024}, which converts the non-Hermitian generator $S = S_1 + i S_2$ into a Hermitian operator $H$ acting on an extended Hilbert space.